 With a performance cat, like our Solitaire 1520, this boat will be more efficient at moving through the water, by sail or motors.
 Therefore, it does not need as much battery power to go the same distance as a comfort oriented production cat, we figure, about 1/3 less.

-A maximum 80% draw from our main 22 kWh bank is about 17,600 kWh of usable energy.
-If we put eleven 435 watt panels we get 24,000 watts a day.
-This matches fairly closely since we will be using house power while charging.
-Therefore, we may use 80% of the main battery bank and easily recharge that amount back by solar the same day.
+A typical draw of 60% from our main 38 kWh bank in a day is about 22,800 kWh of usable energy.
+We are putting ten 435 watt panels on S/V Lynx, so we should recharge around 21,750 watts a day.
+This matches fairly closely since to our usable battery capacity.
+Therefore, we can use 60% of the main battery bank and easily recharge that amount back by solar the same day.

-We don't plan to spend much time in marinas, and burning diesel in unattractive because we don't want to cut down on paying for and finding a place to obtain diesel fuel.
-So, our goal for a battery is 33 kWh total battery bank (22 kWh main plus 11 kWh tender batteries).
+We don't plan to spend much time in marinas, and burning diesel in unattractive because we want to cut down on paying for and finding a place to obtain diesel fuel.
+So, our goal for a battery is 38 kWh total battery bank.
 We should be able to recharge the main on a sunny day just from solar and if we sail, have enough added from regeneration to also charge the tender bank and run house needs.

 Six 5.5 kWH 24vdc batteries, two each in series to get to 48v, then in parallel for 33 kWh total.